 PHC 6937 – Stochastic Epidemic Modeling (1)

-The student will learn theory and applications of modelling epidemic outbreaks and statistical inference for such.
+The student will learn the theory and applications of modeling epidemic outbreaks and statistical inference for such.
 The focus will however be on methodology.
 The theory involves deterministic models, usually presented with sets of differential equations, and stochastic models.
-Large population properties will be derived using probabilistic methods such as central limit theory, branching process theory, theory for population processes, l random graph theory and coupling.
-Statistical methods will also be presented using e.g. martingales, counting processes and the likelihood theory.
+Large population properties will be derived using probabilistic methods such as central limit theory, branching process theory, theory for population processes, l random graph theory, and coupling.
+Statistical methods will also be presented using e.g. martingales, counting processes, and the likelihood theory.
 Syllabus

 PHC 6937 – Infectious Disease Data Analysis (3)